KnowageLabs/Knowage-Documentation/functionalities-guide/cockpit/index.rst

     Variables header value.

 If one or more variables are set, in column and measure settings another field will appear.
 It is possible to set the header name to be dynamic using one of the variables set.
-If one of the variables are selected in the combo as in example, the header name will be changed dipending on the current variable value.
+If one of the variables are selected in the combo as in example, the header name will be changed depending on the current variable value.

 .. figure:: media/image211b.png

     Column style.

-It's also possible to set style elements for both attribute and measures.
+It's also possible to set style elements for both attributes and measures.
 In measures will also be possible to set the precision and prefix/suffix of the cell value.
 The comma and dot used for decimals and thousands will be automatically changed depending on user's locale.

 Once the dataset has been properly configured, you can proceed to the “Configuration” tab.